Quantum Volume for Photonic Quantum Processors

 where $\hat U_{\text{cs}}$ is the ideal operator equal to a product of $\cz{}$ operators to generate the desired graph state.
 The above expression is a multimode version of (\ref{eq:noisy-GKP-incoherent}), see Appendix B~\cite{supp} for details.
 As the final step of MBQC, we measure the GKP qubits on the cluster state.

-Inefficient homodyne measurements are modeled by passing the noisy GKP state through a fictional beam splitter before an ideal measurement is performed.
-Using the twirling approximation, the beam splitter can be modeled as a Gaussian random displacement error ${\cal N}[\sigma_m]$ of variance $\sigma_m^2= (1-\eta)/2\eta$, where $0<\eta\leq 1$ is called the homodyne measurement efficiency.
-To implement the Clifford gates, we perform noisy homodyne measurements which are modeled by the transformation $\boldsymbol{\Sigma} \to \boldsymbol{\Sigma}+\sigma_m^2 \openone$ and an ideal measurement.
-As a result, small random shifts can be detected while larger random shifts lead to Pauli errors.
-Figure~\ref{fig:gkp}(b) shows the infidelity of measurement-based Clifford gates as a function of GKP squeezing $s_\text{gkp}$ for various values of the measurement efficiency $\eta$.
-An important observation here is that increasing the squeezing generally improves the gate fidelity as long as measurement efficiency is large enough $\eta\geq 0.9$.
+{The photon loss during signal transmission and} inefficient homodyne measurements are modeled by passing the noisy GKP state through a fictional beam splitter before an ideal measurement is performed.
+Using the twirling approximation, the beam splitter can be modeled as a Gaussian random displacement error ${\cal N}[\sigma_m]$ of variance $\sigma_m^2= (1-\eta)/2\eta$, where {we call $0<\eta\leq 1$ the transmission rate.} To implement the Clifford gates, we perform noisy homodyne measurements which are modeled by the transformation $\boldsymbol{\Sigma} \to \boldsymbol{\Sigma}+\sigma_m^2 \openone$ and an ideal measurement.
+Figure~\ref{fig:gkp}(b) shows the infidelity of measurement-based Clifford gates as a function of GKP squeezing $s_\text{gkp}$ for various values of the transmission rate $\eta$.
+An important observation here is that increasing the squeezing generally improves the gate fidelity as long as transmission rate is large enough $\eta\geq 0.9$.

-To implement an arbitrary logical qubit rotation, we need to make non-Pauli measurements, which as we recall, can be realized by a non-Clifford single-qubit gate $\hat U_{Z_\text{gkp}}(\theta)$ before a homodyne measurement.
-Applying the noisy version of this unitary leads to a non-Gaussian error model which we model as a depolarizing error channel (\ref{eq:single-qubit-depolarizing}) where the error rate is determined by the fidelity of the state-of-the-art implementation of unitary operators~\cite{yanagimoto2020engineering,konno2021non} which in turn depends on the input state squeezing.
+To implement an arbitrary logical qubit rotation, we need to make non-Pauli measurements, which can be realized by a non-Clifford single-qubit gate $\hat U_{Z_\text{gkp}}(\theta)$ before a homodyne measurement.
+Applying the noisy version of this unitary leads to a non-Gaussian error model which we model as a depolarizing error channel where the error rate is determined by the fidelity of the state-of-the-art implementation of unitary operators~\cite{yanagimoto2020engineering,konno2021non} which in turn depends on the input state squeezing~\footnote{Notice that one has the freedom to change this general depolarizing channel to a scheme-specific one with a few changes in the derivation.}.
 As we show in Appendix~B~\cite{supp}, the effective error model of logical qubit rotations takes the form of a single-qubit Pauli error channel.

-\paragraph{Quantum volume} Now that we discuss the fidelity of individual gates, we put everything together and use QV examine the quality of multi-qubit MBQC carried out on a noisy GKP cluster state.
-This is because the performance of isolated gates alone may not predict the behavior of a quantum computer as a whole.